-Dr Tracey Benson is an Australian artist, writer and researcher currently based in Norway.
+Dr Tracey Benson is an artist, writer and researcher currently based in Australia.
 Specialising in immersive and screen based media, locative media, inclusive design and site specific installations, her work has been presented in Australia, USA, Europe, New Zealand, India, South East Asia and Scandinavia.

-Her interests cut across a range of disciplines including environmental science, renewable energy, data visualisation, online engagement, user centred design and sustainability behaviour change.
+Her interests cut across a range of disciplines including environmental science, energy futures, data visualisation, online engagement, inclusive design and sustainability behaviour change.

 Tracey is considered a pioneer in the area of net-art and online engagement and has worked with the web since 1995.
 In 2000, she worked with Margaret Turner at the University of the Sunshine Coast to create one of the earliest web design courses in Australia that included the World Wide Web Consortium’s Accessibility Guidelines (published in 1999).